Students from another country who intend to come to Norwich have some additional paperwork and processes that need to be completed. These include:

-A visa is required to enter the United States and most international students enter the country on an F-1 student visa.
-F-1 visas are nonimmigrant visas granted to applicants who want to pursue a full course of academic study at a U.S. university.
-Some students may be required to hold a J-1 student visa by their sponsoring agency.
+A visa is required to enter the United States for most international students, and most international students enter the country on an F-1 student visa, though a J-1 visa may also be used if certain criteria are met.
+F-1 and J-1 visas are non-immigrant visas granted to accepted students who want to pursue a full course of study at a U.S. institution of higher education.

 Norwich requires that all international students on nonimmigrant visas have adequate medical insurance during all periods of enrollment.
 Students may choose the University’s student health insurance plan or comparable plan.